Chapter 11.5 – Port-City Relationships

 Authors: Dr. Theo Notteboom, Dr. Jean-Paul Rodrigue, and Dr. Athanasios Pallis

-Ports are part of a complex urban setting as they provide important economic opportunities, such as access to global supply chains.
+Ports and cities are integrated by providing economic opportunities, such as access to global supply chains.
 Divergence can be observed between a port and its city, leading to conflicts over its role and function.
 Due to significant technological and economic changes, abandoned port areas have been subject to waterfront redevelopment.

 1. Cities and Global Hubs